Home

 Another study gave pregnant women 100,000 IU's per day for the entire length of their pregnancy.
 The study concluded, "Thus, there is no evidence in humans that even a 100,000 IU/d dose of vitamin D for extended periods during pregnancy results in any harmful effects."

-"a prolonged intake of 250 mug (10,000 IU)/d of vitamin D(3) is likely to pose no risk of adverse effects in almost all individuals in the general population; this meets the criteria for a tolerable upper intake level."
+In another study entitled, 'Vitamin D toxicity, policy, and science' the author states, "a prolonged intake of 250 mug (10,000 IU)/d of vitamin D(3) is likely to pose no risk of adverse effects in almost all individuals in the general population; this meets the criteria for a tolerable upper intake level."

-What are the Vitamin D overdose Symptoms
+What are Overdose Symptoms

 Be SURE that you understand that feeling bad after you take vitamin d is almost surely NOT an overdose, but simply Vitamin D Side Effects.
 They are NOT the same thing although they are VERY often confused.
 Please read the page on Vitamin D Side Effects if you feel bad after taking vitamin d because there are ways that you can resolve that.

-But if you have been taking MASSIVE doses of vitamin d, then the Vitamin D overdose symptoms that might make you seek medical attention if you are taking large amounts of Vitamin D Supplements are:
+But if you have been taking MASSIVE doses of vitamin d, then the Vitamin D overdose symptoms that might make you seek medical attention if you are taking large amounts of

 • abdominal cramps